top of page

 4. Repeat 2–3 cycles.

-Using the same hamstring example:
+Same hamstring example:

 1. Raise your leg until you feel a light stretch.

-2. Contract the hamstring gently—about 20% effort—for 5–7 seconds.
+2. Contract the hamstring gently — about 20% effort — for 5–7 seconds.

 3. Exhale and relax, letting the muscle release deeper into the stretch.